stellar/soroban-examples/privacy-pools/README.md

 - Deposit functionality with commitment generation
 - Withdrawal with zero-knowledge proof verification using BLS12-381
 - Nullifier tracking to prevent double-spending
-- Association set management for compliance verification
+- Association set management for membership verification
 - Integration with Soroban's native BLS12-381 curve operations

 ### Proof Generation and Conversion